How to Install Baseboards

 - Paint the baseboards and let them dry.

-- Find and mark the wall studs.
+- Use a stud finder to find and mark the wall studs.

 - Use a 4-foot level to determine if your floor is level.